alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h3>Managing a Singleton AuthManager</h3>

-<blockquote>The more opinionated the SDK, the less work developers have to do within the SDK's use case, but the more work developers have to do to escape the SDKs opinions</blockquote>
+<blockquote>The more opinionated the SDK, the less work developers have to do within the SDK's use case, but the more work developers have to do to escape the SDKs opinions.</blockquote>

 An SDK ought to be simple enough that common operations are easy, yet customizable enough that complicated things are also easy.

+EZClientAuth is opinionated in the way it synchronizes the `AuthSession`.

 We do not want multiple `AuthManager`s instantiated.
 This would ruin our synchronization efforts.

-The `AuthManager` checks off all three of my usual criteria for justifying a singleton.
+The `AuthManager` checks off all four of my usual criteria for justifying a singleton.
 It is:

 - Used in many parts of the application